rtCamp/wordpress-skeleton/README.md

 # GitHub Actions - WordPress Skeleton

 ## Project short intro
 This project is used as a base for setting up CI/CD using GitHub actions for new or existing projects.
+It uses [GitHub Actions Library](https://github.com/rtCamp/github-actions-library) for actions inside the workflow.

 ## Setup CI/CD
 To setup CI/CD in your project follow these steps: